foerstner-lab/gffpandas/tutorial.rst

 | **stats_dic**
 | Gives the following statistics for the entries:
-  The maximal bp-length, minimal bp-length, the count of sense (+) and antisense (-) strands as well as the count of each available feature.
+  The maximal bp-length, minimal bp-length, the count of sense (+) and antisense (-) strands as well as the count of each available feature-type.

 For example:
 ::